RyanHansz/ECE-Reporter-Help-Content/docs/gettingstarted.markdown

 layout: page
 title: GUIDE: How to prepare your data for ECE Reporter
 permalink: /prepare-your-data/
-nav_order: 2
+nav_order: 1
 ---

-# How to prepare your data for ECE Reporter
+# Guide: How to prepare your data for ECE Reporter
 {: .no_toc }

 ## Table of contents